niths2703/Countries-API/README.md

 **API Countries - List by Filter based on area and population ( localhost:8080/countries/filter/{sort}/{page}/{size}  ):**

+For sorting in reverse order pass "desc" in place of {sort}.
+You will also need to specify the page number and size of object each page will contain in {page} and {size} respectively.

 curl --location 'localhost:8080/countries/filter/desc/1/2' \
 --header 'Authorization: Bearer eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiJwcmFzaGFudCIsImlhdCI6MTcwMjY5ODA4MSwiZXhwIjoxNzAyNzE2MDgxfQ.QkRC5Yn4Z2wjmVOvXk30Mm_Qr7GkGK0vEoMDvR4-2ZX6XbLjGpy_eHGsOdHCVQygNW704zcm-EWTSVsaAR5Bag' \
 --header 'Content-Type: application/json' \